Exactly a year ago on this day, I met with my diabetes educator for my Medtronic MiniMed 670G training. Two weeks later I started using Auto Mode.

 Since we have a good rapport my answer was “You know, the scientist in me pushes me to fiddle with the settings.
 Right?!”
 And she just laughed.

 Fittingly, yesterday for the first time I was 100% in Auto Mode and 100% in Target Range.
 Woohoo!
-I just can’t believe how the algorithm has learnt my sugar basal rhythms in the last one year.
+I just can’t believe how the algorithm has learned my sugar basal rhythms in the last one year.

 But seriously, the last year was also a very stressful year for me.
 Our youngest daughter was diagnosed with Autism at the start of 2018 and my life was completely changed.
-All of a sudden I started noticing all the missed milestones and my schedule was now filled with Autism parent training, speech therapy and occupational therapy appointments.
+All of a sudden I started noticing all the missed milestones and my schedule was now filled with Autism parent training, speech therapy, and occupational therapy appointments.

 However, the most stressful thing for me was not being ready to accept that my daughter was fine in her world and I am the one who needed to change to make sure I gave her the love and support that she needed to navigate around my world.